Did you know one of the side effects of hormonal birth control actually is hormone imbalance?

 Three: Using Hormonal Birth Control could cause Pill-Induced PCOS

-Because birth control pills cause your body to stop ovulating(something common with PCOS is missing periods), and reduces insulin resistance in women, it can sometimes be the cause of PCOS symptoms.
+Because birth control pills cause your body to stop ovulating, and reduces insulin resistance in women, which can sometimes be the cause of PCOS symptoms.

 Related Content: 5 Natural Supplements to help Balance Hormones

 Adrenal fatigue (or HPA Dysregulation) is when your adrenal glands (the gland responsible for cortisol and other hormone production) get worn down from overproduction.